Mercury-Language/mercury/samples/README.md

   to however many digits you choose.
 It illustrates one way to achieve lazy evaluation in Mercury.

+* [eliza.m](eliza.m) -- An implementation of the famous computer
+  psychotherapist.

+* [beer.m](beer.m) -- A small program that prints the lyrics of the song "99 Bottle of Beer".

 * [Mmakefile](Mmakefile) -- The file used by `mmake`, the Mercury Make program, to build the programs in this directory.